Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Detailed Models

 Denote by $\pi^1, \pi^2, \pi^3$ the dual variables associated with three constraint sets of the inner minimization problem.
-After taking its LP dual and the adding the KKT conditions, we get the following as the subproblem of the column-and-constraint generation:
+After taking its {\crev linear programming} dual and the adding the KKT conditions, we get the following as the subproblem of the column-and-constraint generation: